 3. Part 2

-Withing the time of your service as a Senior registrar, you will spend two more years preparing for another major exam called the Part 2 and as well provide a book of clinical cases or conduct a research depending on the program.
-The Senior registrar also has the responsibility of training Medical students and Junior registrars as a pre-requisite for a successful completion the program.
+Within the time of your service as a Senior registrar, you will spend two more years preparing for another major exam called Part 2 and as well provide a book of clinical cases or conduct research depending on the program.
+The Senior registrar also has the responsibility of training Medical students and Junior registrars as a pre-requisite for successful completion of the program.